Plastic Printing

 Plastic Printing: Because “Disposable” is for Napkins

 Let’s talk plastic.
-Whether you’re looking for sleek, high-density sheets that feel like a million bucks or those Coroplast yard signs that have to survive everything from curious dogs to literal hurricanes, we’ve got you covered.
+Whether you’re looking for sleek, high-density sheets that feel like a million bucks or those Coroplast yard signs that have to survive everything from curious dogs to literal snow storms, we’ve got you covered.
 We don’t just “print” on plastic; we fuse our UV inks into it.
 No more peeling corners, no more sun-faded logos, and definitely no more “budget” looking finishes.
-From heavy-duty Polycarbonate that can take a punch to Realtor signs that actually sell the house before the wind takes ‘em, we make plastic look fantastic.
+From heavy-duty polycarbonate that can take a punch to Realtor signs that actually sell the house before the wind takes ‘em, we make plastic look fantastic.

 The “Plastic Fantastic” FAQs

-• Will my Realtor signs fade after a week in the sun?
 Not on our watch.
 Our UV inks are basically SPF 1000.
 They’re cured with ultraviolet light, so the sun actually has a hard time picking a fight with them.
 Your “For Sale” sign will stay vibrant long after the neighbors start gossiping about the asking price.

-• Does the ink flake off the Coroplast ribs?
 Standard inks hate those little plastic ridges, but our UV ink loves a challenge.
 It cures into a flexible, durable film that grips the Coroplast surface like a rock climber.
 Go ahead, toss it in the back of the truck; it’ll be fine.

-• Can you print on that thick, heavy-duty stuff?
 You mean High-Density Plastics and Polycarbonate?
 Absolutely.
 We can handle flat sheets thicker than a gourmet steak.
 If it’s flat and it’s plastic, we can probably put a masterpiece on it.